matteo14c/HaploCoV/docs/source/genomic.rst

 ::

- 1. global_list.txt ` wget https://raw.githubusercontent.com/matteo14c/HaploCoV/master/global_list.txt`
+ 1. global_list.txt  wget https://raw.githubusercontent.com/matteo14c/HaploCoV/master/global_list.txt
- 2. area_list.txt ` wget https://raw.githubusercontent.com/matteo14c/HaploCoV/master/country_list.txt`
+ 2. area_list.txt wget https://raw.githubusercontent.com/matteo14c/HaploCoV/master/country_list.txt
- 3. countries_list.txt ` wget https://raw.githubusercontent.com/matteo14c/HaploCoV/master/global_list.txt`
+ 3. countries_list.txt wget https://raw.githubusercontent.com/matteo14c/HaploCoV/master/global_list.txt

 HaploCoV does also feature additional sets of *genomic variants files*, which might be suitable for different use cases.
 These files are found under the folder "alleleVariantSet" and include:

 | 1. **Highly variable genomes.** These are genomic variants found in at least 25 *highly divergent* genomic sequences that have 6 or more additional genomic variants w.r.t the reference strain to which they are assigned.
 Highly divergent genomic variants are computed by considering non overlapping intervals of 60 days.
 For example 960\_1020\_list.txt from the list of genomic variants from genome sequences isolated from 960 to 1020 days after Mon 2019-12-30 (day 0 according to HaploCoV, see `here <https://haplocov.readthedocs.io/en/latest/metadata.html#dates-and-time-in-haplocov>`_).
 These files are stored under the folder: **HighVar**.
-These files are usefult/can be used to identify novel candidate lineage/variants which show an increased number of genomic variants compared with theri parental lineage.
+These files are useful/can be used to identify novel candidate lineage/variants which show an increased number of genomic variants compared with theri parental lineage.
 |
-| 2. **Country specific genomic variants.** Genomic variants reaching a frequency of 1% or higher, for at least 30 days in a specific country at any time point from Mon 2019-12-30.
+| 2. **Country specific genomic variants.** Genomic variants reaching a frequency of 1% or higher, for at least 15 days in a specific country at any time point from Mon 2019-12-30.
 In this case each file represents a country, unlike country_list.txt which reports genomic variants that were frequent at any country.
 These files are stored under the folder: **country**.
 Country specific files can be used, for example for identyfing/defining novel candidate lineages or variants that are specific to a country.
 |
 | 3. **Genomic variants with increased prevalence.** Genomic variants showing an increase in their prevalence of a 1.5 fold or greater in at least one country, at different months, and starting from January 2020.
-These files are stored under the folder: **HighFreq.**  These files are meant to facilitate the identification and flagging of novel variants of SARS-CoV-2 that are increasing in prevalence.
+These files are stored under the folder: **HighFreq.**  These files are meant to facilitate the identification and flagging of novel variants of SARS-CoV-2 that are increasing their prevalence.
 |

 *Designations files* in HaploCoV
 =============================================

 In HaploCoV viral lineages/variants are defined by considering the complete collection of genomic variants that are observed in at least 50%+1 of the genomes assigned by a designation.
-The main repository in github includes *linDefMut* a file that provides the complete list of genomic variants that define lineages of SARS-CoV-2 according to the Pango nomenclature.
+The main repository in github includes *linDefMut*, a file that provides the complete list of genomic variants that define lineages of SARS-CoV-2 according to the Pango nomenclature.
 In HaploCoV we refer to this type of file as: *designations files*.
-In a *designation file* each lineage is reported in a single line, followed by the complete list of defining genomic variants.
+In a *designation file* each lineage/designation is reported in a single line, followed by the complete list of its defining genomic variants.
 Genomic variants are indicated according to the convention described above.
 To provide and example: